-PROJECT # 5: DOCUMENT PROCESSING/IMAGING - CLERK OF SUPERIOR COURT
+PROJECT #5: DOCUMENT PROCESSING/IMAGING - CLERK OF SUPERIOR COURT

 This project allows for the timely distribution of criminal filings and minute entries due to the prioritization of these cases.
-It also enables us to back scan older active cases and pre-sentence reports.
-This allows the probation department and the Court timely access to case information and enhances case processing.

 14. Describe the need for this project and how the expenditure of these monies will address the need.